-Research Expertise: Economics of financial intermediation, particularly investment banking, commercial banking, and venture capital/private equity; corporate finance
+Research Expertise: Economics of financial intermediation, particularly investment banking, commercial banking and venture capital/private equity and corporate finance

 Associate Professor Ayako Yasuda wants to shed light on the economic roles played by financial intermediaries such as banks, venture capital/private equity funds, and institutional investors that influence a firm’s access to capital.
-She also wants to examine how incentives (given through compensation contracts, reputation, etc.) impact the actions of specific agents within these institutions.
+She also wants to examine how incentives given through compensation contracts and reputation impact the actions of specific agents within these institutions.

 Yasuda’s second research area examines the organizational economics of private equity and venture capital industry using a proprietary dataset of fund-level contracts.
 Yasuda has found that about two-thirds of expected revenue of private equity funds comes from fixed-revenue components that are not sensitive to performance.
 The buyout business is more scalable than the venture capital business model, and past success has a differential impact on the terms of their future funds.

 Yasuda’s third research area shows that a sell-side analyst’s personal reputation, as measured by Institutional Investor’s All-America awards, is an effective disciplinary device against conflicts of interest, while the reputation of the employer bank alone is not.

 Yasuda is co-author (with Andrew Metrick) of Capital and the Finance of Innovation (Wiley, 2010).
 She was a financial analyst at Goldman Sachs & Co. from 1993 to 1995.